henulx/BFSSFormer_main/README.md

-This is the complete original code for the paper "_BFSSFormer: Fast Spatial-Spectral Classification of Hyperspectral Image with Band
+This is the complete original code for the paper "BFSSFormer: Band Fusion and Secondary Screening Transformer for Classifying Spatial-Spectral Features of Hyperspectral Images"
-Fusion and Secondary Screening Transformer_"
 We hope it proves helpful to readers.
 Should you encounter any issues regarding code execution or usage, please contact: liuxuan@htu.edu.cn
 We have uploaded all the datasets from the paper to Baidu Netdisk: